slawascichy/docker-alfresco-community/alfresco-content-repository-community/README.md

 We need to work with external PostgreSQL in version 13.
 We should replace new JDBC driver older version 42.3.2.

+The best repository with required libraries is Maven2 Repository.
-To download required version od JDBC driver:
+To download required version of JDBC driver you can use followed links:

  - [postgresql-42.3.2.jar](https://repo1.maven.org/maven2/org/postgresql/postgresql/42.3.2/postgresql-42.3.2.jar)